gymreklab/chips/README.md

 * `--gamma-frag <float>,<float>`: Parameters for fragment length distribution (k, theta for Gamma distribution).
 Default: 15.67,15.49
 * `--spot <float>`: SPOT score (fraction of reads in peaks).
 Default: 0.17594
 * `--frac <float>`: Fraction of the genome that is bound.
 Default: 0.03713
 * `--pcr_rate <float>`: The geometric step size paramters for simulating PCR.
-Default: 0.85.
+Default: 1.
 * `--recomputeF`: Recompute `--frac` param based on input peaks.
 Recommended especially when using model parameters that were not learned on real data.

 Peak scoring:
 * `-b <reads.bam>`: Use a provided BAM file to obtain scores for each peak (optional).
 If a BAM is not given, scores in the peak files are used.
 * `-c <int>`: The index of the BED or homer peak file column used to score each peak (index starting from 1).
 Required if not using `-b`.
 * `--scale-outliers`: Set all peaks with scores >3x median score to have binding prob 1.
 Recommended with real data.
+Default: false.
 * `--noscale`: Don't scale peak scores.
 Treat given scores as binding probabilities.
+Default: false.

 Other options:
 * `--seed <unsigned>`: The random seed used for initiating randomization opertions.
 By default or 0, use wall-clock time.